VR-25/fbind/README.md

 ---
 ## LATEST CHANGES

-**v2019.1.23 (201901230)**

-- General optimizations
-- More accurate SDcardFS and encrypted data detection
-- New command: fbind --remount
-- Note on SDcardFS: remounting /mnt/runtime/write/... may cause a system reboot.
-If this happens, fbind remembers to skip that next times.
-There's a catch, though!
-If your system reboots for a reason other than this, fbind will mistakenly add `noWriteRemount` to config.
-If you stumble across broken bind mounts, remove that line and remount all folders (fbind -um).

 **v2020.8.5 (202008050)**
 - Better compatibility with different root solutions and init methods
 - Built upon fbind's framework and Hooin Kyoma's fixes
 - Enhanced `mount` wrapper